GNOME/blueprint-compiler/docs/reference/extensions.rst

 .. rst-class:: grammar-block

-   ExtListItemFactory = 'template' :ref:`ObjectContent<Syntax Object>`
+   ExtListItemFactory = 'template' :ref:`TypeName<Syntax TypeName>` :ref:`ObjectContent<Syntax Object>`

 Valid in `Gtk.BuilderListItemFactory <https://docs.gtk.org/gtk4/class.BuilderListItemFactory.html>`_.

 The ``template`` block defines the template that will be used to create list items.
-This block is unique within Blueprint because it defines a completely separate sub-blueprint which is used to create the list items.
+This block is unique within Blueprint because it defines a completely separate sub-blueprint which is used to create each list item.
 The sub-blueprint may not reference objects in the main blueprint or vice versa.

-The template type is `Gtk.ListItem <https://docs.gtk.org/gtk4/class.ListItem.html>`_, and the template should have a ``child`` property.
+The template type must be `Gtk.ListItem <https://docs.gtk.org/gtk4/class.ListItem.html>`_.
+The template object can be referenced with the ``template`` keyword.

 .. code-block:: blueprintui

-   ListBox {
+   ListView {
-     factory: ListItemFactory {
+     factory: BuilderListItemFactory {
-       template {
+       template ListItem {
          child: Label {
-           label: bind item.string;
+           label: bind template.item as <StringObject>.string;
          };
        }
-     }
+     };

+     model: NoSelection {
        model: StringList {
          strings [ "Item 1", "Item 2", "Item 3" ]
-     }
+       };
+     };
    }